What is the Best Anchor for Sailboats?

 - Telicia

-One of the biggest decisions any liveaboard cruiser has to make is which anchor to trust.
-With so many options on the market, and each sailor SWEARING by their favourite, it can be hard to separate myth from reality.
+One of the biggest decisions any sailor has to make is which anchor to trust - the wrong choice can have catastrophic consequences.
+With so many designs on the market and each sailor swearing by their favourite, it can be hard to figure out which is right for you, your cruising grounds and your boat.

 CONTENTS

-Anchors come in many designs, but not all are created equal.
-Classics like the Danforth still have their place, but for modern sailing boats that are full time liveaboards, new-generation anchors generally offer superior holding power, a shorter setting distance, and better resets in shifting winds.
+Anchors come in many shapes and sizes, but not all are created equal.
+Classics like the Danforth style anchor still have their place, but for modern sailing boats, especially those that are full time liveaboards, new-generation anchors generally offer superior holding power, a shorter setting distance, and better resets in shifting winds.

-Having lived on our boat since 2021, here are some of the anchors we commonly see on live-aboard boats, around the boat yard and in anchorages:
+Having lived on our catamaran since 2021, here are the anchor types for sailboats we commonly see around the boat yard and in anchorages:

 The Delta is a plough-style anchor that's designed to fall forward from bow rollers.
 They come standard with many production boats, but are not always sized appropriately by the boat builders for live aboard use. | |